Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/first/effects.md

 ## Creating a cloud movement animation

 With Wallpaper Engine, you can always experiment with alternative ways of using effects.
-In this section we will animate the cloud movements using the **Water Flow** effect.
+In this section we will animate the clouds using the **Water Flow** effect.
 Unlike the two previous effects, this effect does not have an *Opacity Mask* but rather a *Flow Map*.
 The main difference is that it will not create any visible effect until you actually paint it and while painting, the direction your mouse moves actually influences the direction of the effect.
+The flow map represents this with different colors, as each direction will paint a different color.

 Add the **Water Flow** effect to the background layer and start painting over the clouds from left to right.
 The clouds will start infinitely moving in the direction that your mouse took and will repeat this movement continuously.
 You may also notice that the cloud movement is a bit too fast with the default settings.
 Clouds move rather slowly, so try reducing the **Speed** property of the flow significantly to achieve a more realistic cloud movement.
 Just like before, you can remove the effect from any area of the image by setting the value to 0 and then painting over these specific areas of the image again.